waremon9/ISN_FirstProject/README.md

 # ISN_FirstProject
+My first project ever.
+Done with De Betignie Tanguy.
-My first project ever. python, a game, it work but do not stare at the code or your soul will be absorbed.
+Python, a game, it work but do not stare at the code or your soul will be absorbed.

 Really, i'm not lying.
 Its my ISN Project, i have 2 great teachers but not professinnal programmer.